choudhary-abhishek/The-Simon-Game/README.md

-Sure!
-Here’s a more concise and to-the-point version of your README:

----

 # The Siemon Game - README

 Welcome to **The Siemon Game**! 🎮 A fun memory challenge where cards blink instead of flipping!
 Made with **HTML**, **CSS**, and **JavaScript**, this game will boost your memory while keeping you entertained. 🧠✨